- Name: Victory Field

 - Previous Ballpark Names: None

 - Stated Capacity: 13,750

 - House Baseball/Softball Record Attendance (as currently configured): 13,911, 7/22/2022

 Victory Field in Indianapolis, IN, is the home of the Indianapolis Indians, the Pittsburgh Pirates' Triple-A International League farm team.
 It served as a recreational area for basketball players in the 2021 NCAA Basketball Tournament, which was played in a "bubble" because of the Coronavirus pandemic.

-The HOK Sport (now Populous) brick ballpark replaced Owen J. "Donie" Bush Stadium in 1996.
+The HOK Sport (now Populous) brick ballpark replaced Bush Stadium in 1996.
 The old yard, originally Perry Field, was renamed Victory Field during World War II.
-Folks kept calling it that after it was renamed for local ballplayer and later Indians president Donie Bush in 1966, so the old name was recast on the new ballpark.
-The old Bush Stadium drew 13 million fans in 65 years, but "The Vic" matched that in just over 20.
+In 1941, former local ballplayer and Major Leaguer Owen J. "Donie" Bush bought the club and ran it for a decade.
+The ballpark was renamed for him in 1966, but folks kept calling it Victory Field so the old name was recast on the new ballpark.
+Perry/Victory hosted 13 million fans over its 65 years, but "The Vic" matched that in just over 20.

 The Vic opened with a stated capacity of 15,500 - then the third-largest in the minor leagues - and reported 16,168 on July 22, 2000.
 However, reconfigurations or renovations dropped it to 14,500 in 2006, 14,200 in 2011, and 13,750 in 2020.
 The house baseball record, as the playpen is currently configured, is 13,911 on July 4, 2022.
 Victory Field features grassy picnic seating in the outfield.